96rocks/docs.96rocks.com/README.md

+---
+title: Contribute
+disableToc: true
+---

-# 96rocks Documents
+# About

-Documentations for 96rocks.
+This is the Documentations for 96rocks.
 You can view the documents at the [docs.96rocks.com](http://docs.96rocks.com/).
 This documents is hosted on [Github Page](https://pages.github.com/) with custom domain at [gh-pages branch](https://github.com/96rocks/docs.96rocks.com/tree/gh-pages).
 The master branch is the souce for the documents.

 # How to contribute